 If you want to know more about me please follow my Facebook, Twitter , Instagram or email me on pipi_2711@yahoo.co.id.

-My source for this post & picture is from This Is Korea by CHOI Jung-wha and LIM Hyang-ok.
+is from This Is Korea by CHOI Jung-wha and LIM Hyang-ok.